hassaan4584/Swiftjective-C/_posts/2020-1-29-CollectionDifference.md

 for update in diff.inferringMoves { /* code */ }

 /* Now prints
-Moved A at idx 0 and moved to 1
+Removed A at idx 0 and moved to 1
 Inserted A at idx 1 from 0
 */
 ```